 Class actions are an important part of the legal system that enables disputes and claims involving potentially large numbers of people to be resolved in a single case.
 Maurice Blackburn has the largest class actions practice in Australia.
 We have obtained more than $2.6 billion in settlements for Australians since the establishment of our Class Actions department in 1998.

-Uber class action for taxi drivers
+Uber class action for taxi and hire car industry

 Maurice Blackburn is conducting a class action against Uber on behalf of participants in the taxi, hire-car, limousine and charter vehicle industry.Read more